Skip to content

 GameMode.disableCmdCaseSensitive();

-// Commands registered at this point are not case sensitive,
+// Commands registered now are case-insensitive.

-// allowing players to use commands like help, HeLP, etc.
+// Players can use help, HeLP, etc.

 PlayerEvent.onCommandText("help", ({ player, next }) => {